 The Institute will provide support for faculty as they:

-- Align goals, activities, and assessments to optimize for online learning
+- ALIGN goals, activities, and assessments to optimize for online learning.

-- Investigate inclusive and equity-minded framework while designing for the online learning environment
+- INVESTIGATE inclusive and equity-minded framework while designing for the online learning environment.

-This is a three-week online program led by experienced online instructors.
+This is a two-week online program led by experienced online instructors.
 The program kicks off with a synchronous (live online) session.
 The kick-off is the only time-based component.
 After the kick-off session, you will gain access to the program’s Canvas course to construct elements of the course(s) you are designing.
 What makes the Institute special is that it made up of SDSU faculty helping other SDSU faculty in order to provide a high-quality learning experience for our students in Fall 2020 and beyond.
 In collaboration with ITS instructional designers and ITS staff, SDSU faculty who have extensive experience teaching in hybrid and online modalities have prepared these modules and will mentor participants as they work through the course.
 At its heart, this Institute is about colleagues helping colleagues.

 The completion of the Institute includes meeting the following requirements:

 - Complete all activities required for eight modules (four required, plus four of the options)

 - Connect with faculty peer mentor or instructional designer in virtual office at least once

 - Final Reflection (after completing the eight modules)